-It is staffed by a team of four full-time highly-qualified special needs teachers, augmented by two part-time similarly-qualified teachers.
-The School is thus able to provide specialist help for a wide range of learning difficulties.
-In addition, two speech therapists and an occupational therapist visit from local clinics.
-This enables children’s needs to be met within School and all specialists can keep in close contact with teaching staff and parents.
+It is staffed by a team of full-time highly-qualified special needs teachers, augmented by part-time similarly-qualified teachers, enabling us to provide specialist help for a wide range of learning difficulties.

 Support is tailored to a child’s specific requirements, whether it be in the classroom, as part of a small group or one-to-one lessons.
-Three of our specialist staff are also qualified to conduct thorough assessments to gain greater insights into a child’s strengths and difficulties.
+Our specialist staff are also qualified to conduct thorough assessments to gain greater insights into a child’s strengths and difficulties.

-The boys make full use of the outstanding cultural opportunities available around the School.
+The boys make full use of the outstanding cultural opportunities available around the school.
 Over the years, they will visit a host of the museums, galleries and sites of historical or cultural interest in and around the Capital.
-These trips are embedded within the Curriculum and will often involve teaching and lectures from specialists.
+These trips are embedded within the Curriculum.

 Residential trips form part of the curriculum from Middle School I. These include field trips, sports tours and adventure training.
 We also have an extremely popular optional ski trip to Switzerland.